-Under each of these funding areas are numerous programs that have funding available for projects and programs that would either be contained within Lincoln Avenue Specific Area or benefit the SPA and the City as a whole.
-Programs with high applicability to Lincoln Avenue Specific Plan are summarized in this section.
+Under each of these funding areas are numerous programs that have funding available for projects and programs that would either be contained within the Lincoln Avenue Specific Area or benefit the Specific Plan area and the City as a whole.
+Programs with high applicability to the Lincoln Avenue Specific Plan are summarized in this section.